 Easy Orange ChickenJune 29, 2016

 I have some fascinating medical news to share with you!
 A new study has looked at different types of fats and their effects on your health.
 The study’s title is, “Time to rethink your vegetable oil?
 Leaner bodies, less heart disease and diabetes risk found in people with higher levels of linoleic acid.”
-Participants were on low-fat diets and given small amounts of oils to see how they benefited from them.
+Participants were on low-fat diets and given small amounts of different cooking oils to see how they benefited from them.

 What are fats?